andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 Resume:

 - **useState**: you will use to store the state.
 You will store the state in the memory and can react in the visual part of the app.
 This parts "have a conversation";
+- **useEffect**: related to a collateral effect.
+Something happens with the variable that is being watched.
+And you can specify no variables when you wanna watch the app initialization or even specify more than one variable;

 # Repository related to the classes